 While it may seem like a hassle to have to appear before a judge for a name change in Texas after divorce, appearing in court is required.
 As long as your attorney helps you get your paperwork in order and there is no compelling reason for a judge to deny the name change, you can expect the proceeding to go quickly once you appear before the judge.

 When would the court deny a request for a name change in Texas?

-During your hearing, the judge will want to make sure you’re not requesting a name change to avoid creditors or make it difficult for people to find you (say you’re doing something illegal or have a warrant out for your arrest).
+During your hearing for changing name after divorce in Texas, the judge will want to make sure you’re not requesting a name change to avoid creditors or make it difficult for people to find you (say you’re doing something illegal or have a warrant out for your arrest).
 He or she may also deny your request if you are a convicted felon, unless you can prove: